ramizik/projects/Dino Game/src/main/java/TigerGame/README.md

 	Play sound by utilizing playSound method of audio player.
 Provide audio player with name of desired file to be played in form of enum constant (!)

+Commit 2:
+I started with fixing the crash errors of audio player.
+Also, I brought back the folders for files.
+So pictures and images are properly stored in folders.
+I forgot to mention this implementation in my previous commit, but the code changes actually are in Commit 1, please refer there.
+My next task is to add enum class and corresponding list

+Commit 3(TBD):
+Commit 4(TBD):
+Commit 5(TBD):
-The set of steps that demonstrates that the feature (Commit 6):
+Commit 6(TBD): The set of steps that demonstrates that the feature:

 P.S: